GCDigitalFellows/installdri.github.io/sections/pandas.md

 conda install pandas -y
 ```

-The terminal should print something like the following (parts are omitted for length):
+The terminal should print something like the following:

 ```bash
 Fetching package metadata .............